Paul’s Message in Romans 14

 Bible Commentators and Romans 14

-Early Jewish converts didn’t fully understand that the ceremonial law was fulfilled in Christ (Colossians 2:14–16) and that it was from that point on no longer binding.
+Early Jewish converts didn’t fully understand that the ceremonial law of sacrifices and feasts was fulfilled in Christ (Colossians 2:14–16) and that it was from that point on no longer binding.
 But the early believers were not asked to immediately stop celebrating the annual Jewish feasts and all ceremonial services.
 Paul himself observed some of the feasts even after he became a Christian (Acts 18:21).
 And though Paul taught that circumcision was nothing (1 Corinthians 7:19), he had Timothy circumcised (Acts 16:3) and carried out a vow according to that Old Testament law (Acts 21:20–27).

 During these times, it seemed right to permit the different segments of the Jewish ceremonial law to slowly disintegrate as the mind and conscience became enlightened.
 Thus, it was natural among Jewish Christians to ask such questions regarding the propriety of observing certain “days”—Jewish holy days, that were related to their yearly feasts (Leviticus 23:1–44; Colossians 2:14–17).